rschm007/Random-Password-Generator/README.md

 This webapp was designed as part of the UCI Web Development Bootcamp.

+This app uses Javascript to generate a randomized password for the user according to their specifications.

+The project has been deployed to GitHub pages.
+To use the app you can follow the deopoyment link or download the source files for you to use as a template.

 The user is presented with a page containing an empty textfield and a button stating "Generate Password."
 Upon clicking the button the user is given a series of prompts that help to define the following:

 1) How long should your password be?